Velanai

 Velanai (வேலணை; වේලනෛයි) is a small village on Velanai Island, off the coast of the Jaffna Peninsula in the north of Sri Lanka.

-The majority of the people are Hindus along with a minority of Christians.
+The majority of the population are— Hindu along with a minority of Christians.
 There are a number of Hindu temples along with churches and schools.
-Sir Vaithilingam Duraiswamy, a member of parliament during the British colonial period, and his son Yogendra Duraiswamy, a Hindu activist and diplomat, were born in Velanai.
+Sir Vaithilingam Duraiswamy, a member of parliament during the British colonial period, and his son Yogendra Duraiswamy, a Sri Lankan diplomat, were born in Velanai.

 Etymology

-The name Velanai is believed to have been derived from 2 terms combined into one word.
-The first phrase name of the Vel which means spear.
-The second phrase Anai means ashore.
-It is believed that the god Murugan's spear landed ashore of this island.
-Hence the name Velanai.
-God Murugan is worshiped as a popular god among all the peoples in Velanai.
+The name Velanai is believed to have been derived from 2 terms combined into one word: Vel, which means spear, and Anai, meaning ashore.
+The name is based in a local legend about the spear of Murugan, a god in Hinduism, landing ashore the island.
+Murugan is worshiped as a popular god in Velanai.

 History

 Archaeological evidence

-Archaeological evidence of ancient life in Chaddi (சாட்டி) sea side suggested that there was a well-organized civilization on the island.
+Archaeological evidence of ancient life in Chaddi (சாட்டி) sea side suggested that there was a well-organised civilisation on the island.
 Chaaddi is an important archaeological site studied since 2009.
 Artefacts ranging from protohistoric, the early historic period to the times of medieval Chinese trade were found at this place.

 In 2024, the remains of a 3,400 year old human were found at Chaddi, reported to be the first confirmed prehistoric human remains found in the Jaffna Peninsula.

 The nearby coastal strip, at Chaddi, housed one of the cemeteries built by the Tamil Tigers for their dead fighters.
 This cemetery was destroyed by the Sri Lankan Army in the 1990s, but then was rebuilt during the 2002 ceasefire period.
 The occupying Sri Lankan Navy once again destroyed the cemetery after the end of the civil war leaving no traces behind, in land since used by John Keells.